 Roy Hill has an integrated operating model of five key systems that run across its entire operations.
 The business must constantly be aware of how it is performing across these operational areas to ensure its targets are being met.
 Two of these systems are demand and supply.

 The task of identifying all of the detailed metrics underlying Roy Hill’s performance commenced well before ore was first shipped.
 Roy Hill constructed metrics driver trees to visualize and test the logic of the relationships between data and key measures affecting performance.

-Adaptive Discovery was the ideal tool to bring these together in a consolidated view.
+The Adaptive Insights Business Planning Cloud was the ideal tool to bring these together in a consolidated view.
 It aided Roy Hill in visualizing performance with dashboards that were tailored for several mediums, from mobile devices to the large screens in the Remote Operations Centre.
 These dashboards have made it easy to spot any bottlenecks or issues impacting performance.

 “We can drill down into the data to see what we can do to improve.
 We can also make faster decisions and measure the impact of those immediately,” Aurora said.

 The enhanced control chart functionality that Roy Hill has built into Adaptive Insights also supports improved analysis of business performance.
 Control charts enable the business to monitor the degree of variation that exists and identify when the data changes.
 Operational managers can make notations against a data point to capture why the data may have changed or identify if there’s a need for problem solving.